wenshin/waterflow/README.md

 #### Explain SyncPipe and AsyncPipe

 SyncPipe is a type of pipe will execute immediately.
-SyncPipe include `flow`, `flowMap`, `flowReduce`.
+SyncPipe includes `flow`, `flowMap` and `flowReduce`.

 AsyncPipe is a type of pipe will execute async.